 Peripheral Vascular Disease

-- Blood clot: A blood clot can block a blood vessel (thrombus/emboli).
+- Blood clots: A blood clot can block a blood vessel.

-- Diabetes: Over the long term, the high blood sugar level of persons with diabetes can damage blood vessels.
-This makes the blood vessels more likely to become narrowed or weakened.
-Plus, people with diabetes frequently also have high blood pressure and high fats in the blood, which accelerates the development of atherosclerosis.
+- Diabetes: The high blood sugar level present with diabetes can, over time, damage blood vessels.
+This makes them more likely to become narrow or to weaken.
+People with diabetes often also have high blood pressure and a high level of fats in the blood.
+Both conditions can accelerate the development of atherosclerosis.

-- Inflammation of the arteries: This condition is called arteritis and can cause narrowing or weakening of the arteries.
-Several autoimmune conditions can develop vasculitis, and, besides the arteries, other organ systems are also affected.
+- Inflammation of the arteries or arteritis: Arteritis can cause narrowing or weakening of the arteries.
+Some autoimmune conditions lead to vasculitis.
+The inflammation can affect not just arteries, but other organ systems too.

 - Infection: The inflammation and scarring caused by infection can block, narrow, or weaken blood vessels.
-Both salmonellosis (infection with Salmonella bacteria) and syphilis have been two infections traditionally known to infect and damage blood vessels.
+Both salmonellosis (infection with Salmonella bacteria) and syphilis are two infections traditionally known to infect and damage blood vessels.

 - Structural defects: Defects in the structure of a blood vessel can cause narrowing.
-Most of these cases are acquired at birth, and the cause remains unknown.
-Takayasu disease is a vascular disease affecting the upper vessels of the body and affects usually Asian females.
+Most of these are acquired at birth, and the cause is unknown.
+Takayasu disease is a vascular disease that affects the upper vessels of the body.
+It occurs usually among females of Asian origin.